 Regardless of which pair you choose, we can virtually guarantee looks won’t be the deciding factor — there’s not a lot to dislike about any of these three pairs.
 For that reason, we’re going to call this one a toss-up.

 Speaking of looks, all three headphones have plush leather earpads and headbands to make sure they are incredibly comfortable during longer listening sessions.
 While you may have a personal preference, this is another part of the design where we can’t say one particular model is best, because they are all quite comfy.

 Where Bose and Jabra rely on physical buttons to play and pause music, call up voice assistants, and adjust volume, Sony goes the extra mile with touch controls on the outside of its earcups.
 The Sony 1000XM3 even have sensors that allow them to equalize pressure when you’re in the air, which is a pretty cool feature.

 As far as app-based integrations, both Sony and Jabra do a great job, allowing you to adjust equalization and noise-canceling, as well as pipe in a bit of the outside world whenever you wish.
-In fact, Sony offers a neat little trick to do just this: Cup your hand over the outside of the earcup, and the headphones will pause your music and allow the sound of the outside in, making it possible to speak to co-workers or flight attendants without actually removing the headphones from your head.
+In fact, Sony offers a neat little trick to do just this: Cup your hand over the outside of the earcup, and the headphones will pause your music and allow the sound of the outside in, making it possible to speak to co-workers or flight attendants without actually removing the

 While all three headphones are extremely usable in everyday situations, the added bells and whistles of the Sony 1000XM3 give them a clear upper hand here.